Why we located here. A Creative Community of Communities!

 One of the ironic benefits of living on an active volcano is that nobody can build a 5-star hotel here!
 Insurance rates and bank financing are very difficult to obtain in high lava zones.

 As a result, high rise buildings, strip malls and other big development that have ruined much of Hawaii's natural beauty, is simply not feasible here.
 Property values are relatively low.
-This encourages idealistic people from around the world to move to Hawaii, buy land and start a community!
-(We would include ourselves in this category!)
+This encourages idealistic people from around the world to move to Hawaii, buy land and start a community.

 Like most of the communities in Lower Puna, living in a high lava zone area gives us a little less interference from county officials.
 This can perhaps explain why more intentional communities are located here than in much of the USA, Europe and the world in general.